-- 2.43 Only reactive import and reactive export values occurring at times of active export are used in the calculation. - 2.44 This calculation is completed for every half hour and the maximum value from the billing period is applied.
+- 2.43 Only reactive import and reactive export values occurring at times of active export are used in the calculation.
+Where data for two or more MPANs is aggregated for billing purposes the HH consumption values occurring at times of kWh export are summated prior to the calculation above.
+For sites which are importing and exporting in the same HH, i.e. where active import is not equal to zero and active export is not equal to zero, use zero for reactive import and reactive export when calculating capacity taken. - 2.44 This calculation is completed for every half hour and the maximum value from the billing period is applied.